SwapnaBru/react-tdd-lab/README.md

 * it must contain exactly 10 digits (0-9)
 * if it contains separators, the digits must be in groups of 3, 3, 4.
 E.g., 647-555-1212
 * valid separators are spaces ` ` or dashes `-`
-* the first three digits may be surrounded by round brackets and be followed by a space
 * no other characters are permitted

 When the input is valid, the function will return `undefined`